Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 Choose the right material

 To prevent your customers from scanning a damaged QR code, always print them on durable, high-quality materials.
-This will keep your codes readable for a longer period of time.
+This will keep your code readable for a longer period of time.

 If such materials are unavailable, you can also print your QR codes on paper and protect them by laminating them after printing.